 The Secret to Their Success

-Pierre and Auguste even had family connections to Indian tribes.
-Pierre lived in an Osage village as a teenager, and it is believed that as young men both he and Auguste had Indian wives.
-Auguste fathered four children with Indian women, and although it is unknown whether Pierre had any Indian children, many of his sons did.
+Pierre and Auguste even had family connections to indigenous tribes.
+Pierre lived in an Osage village as a teenager, and it is believed that as young men both he and Auguste had Native American wives.
+Auguste fathered four children with Native American women, and although it is unknown whether Pierre had any Native American children, many of his sons did.

 When the relationship between the Osages and the Spanish government declined in the late 1780s and early 1790s, it resulted in a trade ban and, eventually, a declaration of war.
 The Chouteaus helped draft a peace agreement between the two sides.
 As part of the agreement, the brothers built Fort Carondelet in 1795 deep in Osage territory, in what is now western Missouri.
 Pierre was given the militia rank of lieutenant and paid by the Spanish to run the fort.
 The Chouteaus were then given a monopoly on trade with the Osage for several years.
 The brothers also invested in real estate, milling, banking, mining, and retail stores.

-In 1805, Marguerite, one of Pierre’s slaves, sued for her freedom.
-When the Spanish outlawed Indian slavery in 1769, Marguerite’s mother, a Natchez Indian, should have been freed.
+In 1805, Marguerite, who was enslaved by Pierre, sued for her freedom.
+When the Spanish outlawed indigenous slavery in 1769, Marguerite’s mother, who was Natchez, should have been freed.
 Instead, she remained enslaved and her children, including Marguerite, were born into slavery.
 Although Marguerite lost the case, mainly due to Pierre’s political influence in St. Louis, she filed another freedom suit in 1825.
 In 1836 she won her freedom from Pierre, and the freedom of all her sisters and children.
-This case is credited with officially ending Indian slavery in Missouri.
+This case is credited with officially ending indigenous slavery in Missouri.